leodeslf/leaf/summaries/eloquent_javascript.md

 // --> Content of data.txt
 ```

-Similarly, use `json` to parse from plain text JSON file to Javascript object notation.
+Similarly, use `json` to parse from plain text JSON file to JavaScript object notation.

 Example: